The Macroeconomic Effects of Corporate Tax Reforms: Empirical Evidence on the TCJA-17

 \subsection{Aggregate and C-Corporate Response}

-To assess the response of the US economy to the TCJA-17, I compare actual realizations of macroeconomic and c-corporate variables with pre-reform professional forecasts, and interpret the difference as the estimated effect of the reform.\footnote{The idea behind this exercise is the same as in \cite{kopp2019us} whose focus is on aggregate business investment.} \\ One issue with this approach is that the TCJA-17 is not the only shock hitting the US economy in 2018.
-To assess the potential impact of unforeseen shocks, I compute historical forecast errors and use them to construct confidence intervals for the forecasts.
-These intervals are directly informative about the errors made by forecasters in the past and, to the extent that these errors reflect unanticipated shocks, the intervals do as well.\\ Another important concern is that pre-reform forecasts might incorporate expectations of an imminent reform, thereby biasing the estimated effect.
-To assess the extent of anticipation effects in pre-reform forecasts, I first look at the probability of an imminent reform from betting markets data.
-Panel (a) of \autoref{Figure_TCJA17_Probability} reports the probability of a corporate tax cut from the election of former President Trump to the passage of the TCJA-17.
+To estimate the response of the US economy to the TCJA-17, I compare actual realizations of macroeconomic and c-corporate variables with pre-reform professional forecasts, and interpret the difference as the estimated effect of the reform.\footnote{The idea behind this exercise is the same as in \cite{kopp2019us} whose focus is on aggregate business investment.} More formally, I assume that the future value of a generic variable $y$ is given by: